Best rural internet providers

 Viasat | $99.99/mo. | 25 – 150 Mbps |

 *Only available in select areas.
 Visit buy.viasat.com to check plans available in your area.
 If your data usage is trending to exceed the “typical usage” of a residential user on our network, you may have reduced priority during times of network congestion resulting in slower speeds.
 Typical usage currently means usage trending to not exceed 850 GBs in any 30-day period.
 The typical usage amount will vary based on network demands.
 Please visit www.viasat.com/legal for more details.
 Speeds are “up to,” are not guaranteed and will vary.
 Viasat Unleashed does not require an annual contract, which means there is no minimum service term commitment You will have a month-to-month service term, which you may cancel at any time without an early termination fee.
-07/31/2024.
+Updated as of 06/30/25.

 Rural internet technology types

-Fixed wireless and 5G Home Internet – Lower latency makes online gaming possible
+Fixed wireless and 5G home internet – Lower latency makes online gaming possible

 DSL – Affordable and high monthly data allowances